michsarg/TileGameServer/README.md

 ### tiles.py:
 This module defines essential constants and gameplay logic, which is shared by both the client and the server.
 It contains game logic and constants and must not be edited!

+---

 ## Marking Tiers

 ### 1) Enable Multiple Players
-* implement basic server that can play a single game wiht two players
+* implement basic server that can play a single game with two players
 * trust they will only play valid cards on valid locations
 * players can send msgs when its not their turn
 * all connections need to be gast and stable